tushar25bai11335-design/Vityarthi_project/README.md

 ## **Overview of the Project**

 Everyone tries to manage groceries.
 And the budget keeps running away.
-So this program… well… tries to help.
+So this program well tries to help.
 It allows a person to record what they buy, how much they spend, and what type of item it is.
 And when spending goes too far, the program speaks up (politely).
 Not a boring calculator — more like someone tracking your spending while you shop.